Steam gun boat: Service

 A lack of steel and turbines meant that the 52 boats initially planned were reduced to an order of nine boats which received the designations SGB 1 to 9.
 Numbers 1 and 2 were cancelled when their hulls were badly damaged by an air raid on the Southampton area.
-The 1st SGB Flotilla was formed at Portsmouth by mid-June 1942, under the command of Lieutenant-Commander Peter Scott, son of the Antarctic explorer Captain Robert Scott, later a noted ornithologist, conservationist and broadcaster.
+The 1st SGB Flotilla was formed at Portsmouth by mid-June 1942, under the command of Lieutenant-Commander Peter Scott.
 Their first fleet action took place in the Baie de Seine (the estuary of the Seine River) shortly after midnight on 19 June, when two vessels – SGB 7 and 8 – under the joint command of Lieutenant J. D. Ritchie, in company with the Hunt-class destroyer Albrighton encountered several E-boats escorting two German merchantmen.
-SGB 7 was sunk in this action; as a consequence the Admiralty noted their vulnerability and refitted them with additional armour over their engine and boiler rooms.
+SGB 7 was sunk in this action.
+As a consequence, the Admiralty noted their vulnerability and refitted them with additional armour over their engine and boiler rooms.
 At the same time the six remaining boats were renamed after wildlife in the form "SGB Grey....".

-Grey Owl was damaged in a fight with German armed trawlers off Berneval while escorting landing craft in the Dieppe Raid August 1942.
+SGB5 (Grey Owl) was damaged in a fight with German armed trawlers off Berneval while escorting landing craft in the Dieppe Raid August 1942.

+1st SGB Flotilla was later based at HMS Aggressive, Newhaven, Sussex on the south coast of England.

+In 1944 the six survivors were all converted to fast minesweepers and all except SGB9, Grey Goose, were sold off in the years after the war.

 Ships in class

 The nine vessels laid down, listed below, were all ordered on 8 November 1940.

-These boats formed the 1st SGB Flotilla which was initially formed at Portsmouth, but later based at HMS Aggressive, Newhaven, Sussex on the south coast of England.

-SGB5 was damaged in the Dieppe raid after meeting a German convoy of R boats.
-In 1944 the six survivors were all converted to fast minesweepers and all except SGB9, Grey Goose, were sold off in the years after the war.
+Post-war

 SGB9 remained in service as a propulsion trials vessel from 1952 to 1956, her steam engines replaced by Vospers with a pair of experimental Rolls-Royce RM60 gas turbines, becoming the first vessel so powered.
 The highly advanced turbines featured intercooled compressors and recuperators to boost turbine power output and reduce fuel consumption.
 The gas turbine powerplant provided 35% more power while weighing 50% less and was 25% less bulky, compared with the original steam machinery.
 Although the experimental powerplant proved very successful, it was too complex and supporting technology too immature for wider service at that time, and SGB9 was placed in reserve at the end of the trials in 1957.
 With the experimental engines removed, SGB9 was sold off in 1958, becoming a mercantile repair hulk.
 Sold in 1984, the hulk was converted to a houseboat and renamed Anserava.
-As of 2020 she was moored on the River Medway near Hoo St Werburgh in Kent, England.
+In 2020 she was moored on the River Medway near Hoo St Werburgh in Kent, England.